-I am Associate Professor of International Business and Strategic Management at the Management School at the University of York.
-Between 2017 and 2020 I was the Director of the Sustainable Growth, Management, and Economic Productivity Pathway at the ESRC White Rose Doctoral Training Partnership.
+I am Reader in Management at the School for Business and Society at the University of York, UK.
+I am currently (2022-) the Director of the Sustainable Growth, Management, and Economic Productivity Pathway at the ESRC White Rose Doctoral Training Partnership having previously held the role (2017-2020).
 Prior to that I was Head of the International Business, Strategy, and Management Group at the Management School, University of York (2013-2017).
 Before joining the University of York I held academic posts at the University of Liverpool, Durham University, and York St John University, and was a Visiting Research Fellow at Duke University, North Carolina (Spring and Summer 2019).
 I hold undergraduate and postgraduate degrees from Durham University and the University of Glasgow.
 I did my PhD in economic history at Durham University.

 I have previously served as the Chair of the Management History Research Group